willwagner602/Thud/README.md

 same JSON you would use for "/move".
 This does not modify board state in any way, but means you don't need to implement game logic in your UI layer to do things like display possible valid moves.

+### Note: This functionality isn't currently available on the production Thud server.
+The below documentation will remain incomplete until this functionality is ported to Django.
 ##### Websockets for single players

 The weboscket connection is reached at "/match/playername".
 You may not connect with a playername that is already